Electroweak phase transition in the presence of hypermagnetic field and the generation of gravitational waves: Introduction

-Magnetic fields are ubiquitous in the Universe.
-The presence of magnetic fields in stars, galaxies and intergalactic spaces raises the question about the origin of these fields \cite{Neronov:1900zz}.
-One possibility is that these fields have been produced by some astrophysical and dynamo processes \cite{Brandenburg:2004jv}.
-However, using these mechanisms it is hard to explain large-scale magnetic fields observed in the intergalactic spaces.
-The other scenario is that these long-range magnetic fields can be relics of the early Universe.
-In this case, several mechanisms for magnetogenesis have been proposed to be taking place during the early times such as inflation and cosmological phase transitions \cite{Turner:1987bw}.\\ Considering such primordial magnetic fields, one can study their effects on significant events taking place after the big bang, e.g. the Electroweak Phase Transition (EWPT).
-Assuming these magnetic fields are produced before the EWPT, long-range component of these fields, i.e. the hypermagnetic fields, can survive in the plasma with high conductivity.
-Due to the chiral Abelian anomaly, these hypermagnetic fields can play an important role in the EW baryogenesis scenarios \cite{Giovannini:1997gp,Giovannini:2015zwr}.
+Considering such large-scale primordial magnetic fields, one can study their effects on significant events taking place after the big bang, e.g.\ the Electroweak Phase Transition (EWPT).
+Assuming they are produced before the EWPT, the large-scale hypermagnetic fields can survive in the plasma with high temperature and conductivity.
+Due to the chiral Abelian anomaly, these hypermagnetic fields can play an important role in baryogenesis scenarios before the EWPT \cite{Abbaslu:2019yiy, Abbaslu:2020xfn} or during it \cite{Giovannini:1997gp,Giovannini:2015zwr}.
 Furthermore, a background hypermagnetic field, $B^{\mathrm{bg}}_Y$, can influence the nature of EWPT.
 Without such a field, the Standard Model (SM) predicts that the EWPT is a crossover.
 However, the presence of sufficiently strong hypermagnetic fields could change the situation and make it first-order \cite{Giovannini:1997eg, Elmfors:1998wz}.
 On the other hand, due to the coupling between these fields and magnetic dipole moment of sphalerons, the energy barrier of sphalerons decreases so that sphaleron processes can threaten the EW baryogenesis scenarios in this context \cite{Comelli:1999gt}.
-In our previous paper \cite{Abedi:2018top}, based on gravitational anomaly and chiral gravitational waves (GWs) sourced by helical magnetic fields, we found the possibility to violate $ B-L $ symmetry, where $ B $ and $ L $ are baryon and lepton numbers, respectively.
-Then, relying on sphaleron processes, we presented a possible mechanism for generation of the matter-antimatter asymmetry of the Universe.\\ The influence of hypermagnetic fields on the EWPT has initially been addressed in \cite{Giovannini:1997eg} and \cite{Elmfors:1998wz}.
-Considering only the direct effect of hypermagnetic fields on the Gibbs free energy, they showed analytically and also numerically by lattice simulation \cite{Kajantie:1998rz} that the EWPT becomes first-order for strong enough hypermagnetic fields.
-In this work, starting from an appropriate Lagrangian containing the effect of a constant $B^{\mathrm{bg}}_Y$ and calculating the effective potential of symmetric and broken phases, we show that by introducing an effective weak angle which is varying during the PT, one can describe the PT dynamically.
-By analyzing this effective potential we find that as the temperature falls below a temperature $T_0$, the vacuum of the symmetric phase becomes unstable and the usual EW crossover transition to a stable vacuum occurs.
-However, as the temperature decreases further, the presence of a large $B^{\mathrm{bg}}_Y$ produces a second vacuum whose stability eventually surpasses the first.
-Consequently, a first-order phase transition occurs between these two well seperated vacuua.
-Then, by calculating the bounce solution from the bounce action we find the transition temperature at which the bubbles nucleate.
-At this temperature, the latent heat of the PT and its relation to the strength of the hypermagnetic fields are obtained.
-We also calculate the duration of the PT.\\ A first-order EWPT can have many profound consequenses, in particular for matter-antimatter asymmetry generation as well as for the generation of gravitational waves (GWs).
-Here we concentrate on the latter.
-The GWs are useful probes, providing valuable information about the early Universe, partly because they have the least attenuation during the propagation.
-In general, any first-order PT in the early Universe is regarded as a source for the generation of GWs\footnote{The relation of hypermagnetic fields to the GW radiation at the EWPT is initiated in \cite{Giovannini:1999wv}} \cite{Cai:2017tmh, Ahmadvand:2017xrw}.
-In this case during the evolution of bubbles three sources can contribute to the production of the GW spectrum: bubble collisions \cite{Kosowsky:1992rz}, Magnetohydrodynamic (MHD) turbulence \cite{Kosowsky:2001xp}, and sound waves \cite{Hindmarsh:2013xza}.
-In this paper, by calculating the required quantities associated with the PTs, we find the GW energy spectrum.
-We show that bubbles can run away and the generated GWs can be in the sensitivity range of some future space-based GW experiments, i.e. The Deci-Hertz Interferometer Gravitational Wave Observatory (DECIGO) and the Big Bang Observer (BBO), whose the primary objective is to track primordial GWs \cite{Yagi:2011wg,Cooray:2005xr}.\\ In Section 2, we introduce the one-loop effective action in the presence of an $B^{\mathrm{bg}}_Y$ and obtain the details of the PT including the bounce solution, transition temperature, duration of the PT and latent heat.
-In Section 3, we calculate the GWs spectra using the parameters obtained in the previous section.
-We conclude in Section 4.
+In a previous work \cite{Abedi:2018top}, based on gravitational anomaly and chiral gravitational waves (GWs) sourced by helical magnetic fields, we found the possibility to violate $ B-L $ symmetry, where $ B $ and $ L $ are baryon and lepton numbers, respectively.
+Then, relying on sphaleron processes, we presented a possible mechanism for generation of the matter-antimatter asymmetry of the Universe.